rmelocot/Arrays-vs-Linked-Lists-C-Implementation-/README.md

 ## Academic Context

-This project was completed as part of a university-level Data Structures and Algorithms course.
-It has been adapted and documented for portfolio purposes.
+This project was completed independently as part of a university-level Data Structures and Algorithms course and has been adapted for portfolio purposes.

-## Disclosure

-I completed this assignment entirely on my own.